About Family Law and Divorce in Rhode Island

-Attorney Joshua Macktaz is a Rhode Island Family Court lawyer specializing in helping people resolve domestic and family issues including divorce, child support, as well as other Family Court criminal and civil matters including:
+Attorney S. Joshua Macktaz, Esq. is a Rhode Island Family Law and Divorce Court Lawyer specializing in helping people resolve domestic and family issues including divorce, child support, as well as other Family Court criminal and civil matters including:

 - divorce (non-contested and contested)

 - out of state family law issues

 - drafting and negotiating prenuptial agreements and property settlement agreements

 More information on our major areas of practice: